-Figure 1: the Firm's corporate governance structure
+Figure 2: the Firm's corporate governance structure

-The UK Board meets at least quarterly, and its membership is comprised of two independent non-executive Directors, one of whom is the Chair, and Executive Directors, all of whom have the expertise to oversee the activities carried out by the Firm.
+The UK Board meets at least quarterly, and its membership is comprised of two independent non-executive Directors, one of whom is the Chair, and one non-executive Director who sits on AXA IM's Global Management Board, and Executive Directors, all of whom have the expertise to oversee the activities carried out by the Firm.

-The number of executive and non-executive directorships held by the Directors as at 31 December 2022 are shown in Table 1 (includes directorships of the Firm and excludes directorships of other Group companies and companies that have mainly non-commercial objectives).
+The number of executive and non-executive directorships held by the Directors as at 31 December 2023 are shown in Table 1 (includes directorships of the Firm and excludes directorships of other Group companies and companies that have mainly non-commercial objectives).